InfiniStore: Elastic Serverless Cloud Storage: Design

 \textbf{Data Placement under {\kvput}s.} {\proj}'s SMS management employs a simple and highly-efficient data placement algorithm, see Figure~\ref{fig:placement}.
-To {\kvput} a new object into SMS, the client daemon calls { \texttt{PlaceChunk()}} in parallel for each of the $O$ chunks ({ \texttt{chunk.FGSize}}) in order to determine in which FG this object should be stored. { \texttt{PlaceChunk()}} first identifies an FG that has enough functions to serve $O$ chunks.
-The algorithm then checks whether the chunk can be mapped to a unique function within this FG.
-We never place any two chunks of an object on the same function for two reasons: (1)~to minimize the chances of multiple chunks becoming unavailable due to a single function reclamation; and (2)~to parallelize the I/Os across all function instances that will store the object chunks.
-To parallelize the checking process, the algorithm validates the status of the ${ID_{obj\_chunk}}^{th}$ function in the FG and tries to place the chunk by calling { \texttt{TestAndPlace()}} (line 10, first iteration of the { \texttt{for}} loop); otherwise, the algorithm advances { \texttt{funcPtr}} by $O$ (line 11) and calls { \texttt{GetOpenFuncs()}} to request more FGs which are specified by { \texttt{funcPtr}} (line 9 in later iterations), auto-scales if needed, and probes the next FG (line 10) until an available function is found.
-To balance the load and minimize network contention, { \texttt{TestAndPlace()}} validates (1) if the memory { \texttt{HARDCAP}} of the function is reached, and (2) if this function's request queues (\cref{subsec:queue}) are full; Otherwise, the function serves the { \texttt{PUT}} request. { \texttt{PlaceChunk()}} uses a greedy policy for choosing an available FG within the current I-bucket.
+To {\kvput} a new object into SMS, the client daemon calls { \texttt{PlaceChunk()}} in parallel for each of the $N$ chunks ({ \texttt{chunk.FGSize}}) in order to determine in which FG the chunk should be stored. \diffVLDBcomment{{ \texttt{PlaceChunk()}} tests FGs using a function pointer ({ \texttt{funcPtr}}).
+Starting from the ${ID_{chunk}}^{th}$ function (line 3), the algorithm first ensures that there are at least { \texttt{funcPtr}} functions open for placement (line 5).
+The algorithm then tries to place the chunk in the function identified by { \texttt{funcPtr}} using { \texttt{TestAndPlace()}} atomically (line 10, first iteration).
+If failed, the algorithm advances { \texttt{funcPtr}} by $N$ (line 11) to ensure that at least { \texttt{funcPtr}} functions open (line 9 in later iterations), auto-scales if needed, and probes the next FG (line 10) until it succeeds.
+The { \texttt{funcPtr}} is advanced by FGs to ensure that}{ { \texttt{PlaceChunk()}} first identifies an FG that has enough functions to serve $O$ chunks.
+The algorithm then checks whether the chunk can be mapped to a unique function within this FG.} {\proj} never places any two chunks of an object on the same function for two reasons: (1)~to minimize the chances of multiple chunks becoming unavailable due to a single function reclamation; and (2)~to parallelize the I/Os across all function instances that will store the object chunks.
+To balance the load and minimize network contention, { \texttt{TestAndPlace()}} validates (1) if the memory { \texttt{HARDCAP}} of the function is reached, and (2) if this function's request queues (\cref{subsec:queue}) are full; Otherwise, the function serves the { \texttt{PUT}} request. { \texttt{PlaceChunk()}} uses a greedy policy for choosing an available FG within the latest GC-bucket.
 Specifically, the algorithm always tries to use the oldest open FGs for inserting new data.
-This is because older FGs holding relatively cold data are likely to be first to reach their memory { \texttt{HARDCAP}} and thus are likely to be sealed earlier than newer FGs.
-All the \emph{open} FGs are carried over to the new I-bucket during \emph{bucket rotation}, as depicted in Figure~\ref{fig:time_mgmt}(c).
+This design is because older FGs holding relatively cold data are likely to be first to reach their memory { \texttt{HARDCAP}} and thus are likely to be sealed earlier than newer FGs.
+All the \emph{open} FGs are carried over to the new GC-bucket during GC, as depicted in Figure~\ref{fig:time_mgmt}(c).